 The purpose of this program is to provide cross-training at the interface between computational/mathematical sciences and biological sciences/biomedicine.
 When this highly successful training program began in 1992, we foresaw that computational biology would reshape medicine in important ways, and this emerging discipline was emphasized in the research experiences of our trainees.
-Once computational biology had a firmly established place in biomedicine, we expanded our emphasis to include biomedical informatics and broadened our reach to include translational medicine, public health, biosecurity, applied nanotechnology and computational biomedical engineering.
+Once computational biology had a firmly established place in biomedicine, we expanded our emphasis to include biomedical informatics and broadened our reach to include translational medicine, public health, biosecurity, applied nanotechnology, and computational biomedical engineering.
 This program serves the needs of trainees such as a young physician who wishes to expand her/his analytical and computational knowledge of computer-assisted analysis, simulation and multi-dimensional imaging; a biologist who wants to develop expertise in functional genomics; or a computer scientist who wants to prepare her/himself for a research career in translational bioinformatics.
-Who may apply: US citizens or Permanent Residents (already have their "Green Card") who are predoctoral fellows enrolled in a PhD program, or are postdocs affiliated with the following Gulf Coast Consortia/Keck Center member institutions:
+For a list of currently-funded trainees and their projects, see the Fellows Directory.
+For Trainee Outcomes of those supported during the period 2002-2016. please see below.
+Who may apply: US citizens or Permanent Residents (who already have their "Green Card") who are predoctoral fellows enrolled in a PhD program, or are postdocs affiliated with the following Gulf Coast Consortia member institutions:

 What the NLM fellowship provides: Predocs: